15 Day Morocco Adventure

 Day 13: Marrakech

-After 14 days in Morocco, you’ve eaten all the local food your stomach can handle: now it’s time to learn how to make some of it, in an optional cooking class.
-In the afternoon, join us for a tour of the medina of Marrakech city.
+After 14 days in Morocco, you’ve eaten all the local food your stomach can handle.
+Now it’s time to learn how to make some of it, in an optional cooking class.
+In the afternoon, you’ll take a walk around the medina of Marrakech city.
 Explore tranquil courtyards filled with the scent of orange blossom and the Bahia Palace.

 Day 14 & 15: Marrakech

-It’s time for a bit of relaxed girly fun with the ‘Shine like a Moroccan’ experience.
-We’ll try on clothing, get henna tattoos, and just enjoy being doted upon.
-The afternoon will be at your leisure as we get ready for a farewell meal at a restaurant with a bit of a twist.
-On Day 15 we have no activities planned as our group disperses.
+It’s time for a bit of relaxed girly fun with the unique embroidery shop experience.
+You’ll join local Nour association for hands on workshop.
+The afternoon will be at your leisure as you get ready for a farewell meal at a restaurant, with a bit of a twist.
+On Day 15 we have no activities planned as you all go your separate ways.

 Is This Trip Right For You?